ADVISORY-Reuters previews the Rio de Janeiro Olympics

 Jan 13 Tokyo governor Yuriko Koike has asked the Kasumigaseki Country Club, venue of golf competition of the 2020 Olympic Games, to admit women as full members.

-July 20 From tomorrow, Reuters will run a series of sports features, interviews, profiles and previews in the lead-up to the Aug.
+July 28 Reuters is running a series of sports features, interviews, profiles and previews in the lead-up to the Aug.
 5-21 Rio de Janeiro Olympics.

-The first batch, focusing on athletics, will go out at 0100 GMT/9 PM ET on July 21 with further tranches on the following days at the same time.

-From July 26, we will run a dedicated preview on each of the 28 sports featuring at the Games.
+On July 29 at 0200 GMT, we will have the fourth and final batch of previews of the sports featuring at the Games.

-Full details of the stories being run each day will be found on the Reuters Sports Schedule
+Full details of the stories being run each day can be found on the Reuters Sports Schedule

 Jan 13 Tokyo governor Yuriko Koike has asked the Kasumigaseki Country Club, venue of golf competition of the 2020 Olympic Games, to admit women as full members.